influxdata/docs-v2/content/flux/v0.x/function-type-signatures.md

 ---

 #### Pass-through transformation

 The following type signature describes a [transformation](/flux/v0.x/function-types/#transformations) that:

-- Takes a stream of tables as piped-forward input
+- Takes a stream of tables of type `A` as piped-forward input
 - Returns the input stream of tables unmodified

 ```js